The Japanese snack market has been uniquely evolving

 Have you ever heard the word “Galapagos-ization?”
 It’s defined as a phenomenon of companies becoming overly specialized in developing products for the domestic market by Wikipedia.
 This happens very often in Japan.
 Mind you.
 It’s not about our furniture but about Japanese kid snacks.
 More than 30 years ago, when I was a kid, a chocolate snack was very popular.
 To be more precise, it is stickers included in the snack that we kids were crazy about.
 Come to think of it, the popularity was so crazy.
 The chocolate snack was released every Saturday but soon sold out in the evening of the day.
 The reason why the stickers were crazy popular among kids is simple: a hit-or-miss system.
 There were beautiful hologram stickers called “head stickers,” and kids wanted them so bad.

 As you can imagine, the head stickers were rare.
-One box contains 40 packs of the chocolate snacks with only one piece including a head sticker.
+One box contains 40 packs of the chocolate snacks with only one including a head sticker.
 Of course we didn’t know what sticker was in each pack.
 Because of the enormous popularity, there was a limit per person: only three packs, and so, many kids rushed to a convenience store every Saturday.
 I imagine convenience store clerks would have been annoyed so much.
 Many kids were crowded together around the box of the chocolate snacks, talking loudly like “This must include a head sticker because I feel like it’s slightly heavier!”
 “No, no. I heard the rumor that the one with a head sticker highly tends to be placed in the lower right corner of the box.”
 I believe this would be the genesis of Galapagos-ization in Japanese kid snacks.

 Galapagos-ization in Japan: Shokugan and Gacha (capsule toys)